206 results found

 During an alarm flood, the alarm rate is greater than the operator can effectively manage.
 Many alarm data analysis methods have been proposed in the literature to mitigate the impact of alarm floods.
 This paper gives a review of the state of the art in alarm data analysis and aims at structuring the field.
 A distinction between sequence mining methods that apply to alarm sequences and time series analysis methods that apply to alarm series is suggested.
 The review highlights that online applications to help the operators during alarm flood episodes have been only treated as sequence mining problem in the literature to date.
 To address this gap, the paper also presents a binary series approach to classify ongoing alarm floods based on a set of historical alarm floods.
 The motivation for a binary series approach is demonstrated through an industrial case study of a gas-oil separation plant, and the performance of the presented method is compared with the performance of an established sequence alignment method.

-Stief A, Tan R, Cao Y, et al., 2019, A heterogeneous benchmark dataset for data analytics: Multiphase flow facility case study, Journal of Process Control, Vol: 79, Pages: 41-55, ISSN: 0959-1524
+Stief A, Tan R, Cao Y, et al., 2019, A heterogeneous benchmark dataset for data analytics: multiphase flow facility case study, Journal of Process Control, Vol: 79, Pages: 41-55, ISSN: 0959-1524

 Improvements in sensing, connectivity and computing technologies mean that industrial processes now generate data from a variety of disparate sources.
 Data may take a number of forms, from time-domain signals, sampled at various rates using a variety of sensors, to alarm and event logs.
 Novel techniques need to be developed to tackle the challenges of heterogeneous data.
 Testing such algorithms requires benchmark datasets that allow direct comparison of the performance of the methods.
 This work presents the PRONTO heterogeneous benchmark dataset.
 Experiments were conducted on a multiphase flow facility under various operational conditions with and without induced faults.
 Data were collected from heterogeneous sources, including process measurements, alarm records, high frequency ultrasonic flow and pressure measurements.
 The presented dataset is suitable for developing and validating algorithms for fault detection and diagnosis and data fusion concepts.
+Three algorithms are tested using the dataset, illustrating the applicability of the dataset.

 Borghesan F, Chioua M, Thornhill NF, 2019, Forecasting of process disturbances using k-nearest neighbours, with an application in process control, Computers and Chemical Engineering, Vol: 128, Pages: 188-200, ISSN: 1873-4375